Thursday, October 5, 2023

 Princeton economists Deaton and Case study Death in America (rf: 2020 publication, 9/28/2023 Brookings presentation).

 These two talented Princeton economists might be well served to get out of their oak paneled offices with whirring computers and visit these devastated communities where factories sit idle, main streets are empty, and the smell of rotting wood mixed with ganja smoke predominates.
 The authors should analyze those data.
 An put the blame where it belongs.
+Government policies which favor corporate greed and globalization over what is best for the USA and its struggling citizenry.

 No comments: